An Introduction to Calm Abiding Meditation with Michael Bobrowicz

 Calm Abiding meditation is different: we learn it, we practise it in formal meditation, and then it starts to pervade our lives and we can find the calm when we need it.
 Calmness is difficult to describe because it is neither a thought nor an emotion, but is perhaps a state of consciousness that contains both thought and feeling.
 We do know it well by its effect.
 With calmness present we can deal better with untoward events, we are less blown about by outside forces, and importantly, we are less stressed by what does arise around us.

-Most of us do not live in monasteries full time, but instead live in a world where road accidents, blocked sewers, unpaid bills, crying children, irritating relatives, angry bosses or complaining customers, even storms, floods and fires, continually happen around us.
+Most of us do not live in monasteries full time, but instead live in a world where road accidents, blocked sewers, unpaid bills, crying children, irritating relatives, storms, floods and fires, continually happen around us.
 Our lives are bombarded with input, much of which we do not choose, and some of which we choose but wish we could do without – like when the mobile phone rings right at that moment when what we needed was a cup of tea and a break.

 Calm Abiding will not stop those outside events happening but it can help us determine how we experience them and how we respond.
 Calm Abiding is a form of mind training.
 It is not a passive state where nothing happens.
 We are not trying to emulate rocks: we move, we breathe, we think and we feel.
 This is an active calm where we are engaged with the body and with all five physical senses.

-It also has a third benefit: when we practice Calm Abiding we remove the obstacles to Insight.
+It also has a third benefit: when we practise Calm Abiding, we remove the obstacles to insight.
 Becoming calmer, we have stillness, quiet and peacefulness and this allows our own self-reflective consciousness to come to the forefront.
 Insight does not come from outside ourselves.
 As we develop self-reflective consciousness, our inner voice speaks to us and being calm, peaceful, and still, we can now hear what it says.

-It does require a commitment both to attend the classes and for the period of the course to try out the meditations at home between classes.
-However the time commitment is not designed to be arduous and takes into account that most people who will be enrolling for the course have busy lives.
+It does require a commitment both to attend the classes and to try out the meditations at home between classes.
+There are also two short videos which you will need to watch prior to starting the course (the links will be sent once you are enrolled).
+The time commitment is intended to be manageable and takes into account that most people have busy lives.
+But please do consider if you can make that commitment before you enrol.

 Bookings: As this is a series, please plan to be present for every class.
-Bookings are required please register your interest in attending by emailing Debbie Milianku: email@example.com
+Bookings are required, please register your interest in attending by emailing Victoria at: firstname.lastname@example.org

 Cost: By dana.
-Class cards are not applicable for this class.
 Dana is often taken to simply mean donation or gift.
 Dana is a Buddhist teaching about generosity of spirit or the sharing of blessings, the aspiration to generate health and goodwill in all the cycles of giving and receiving; the transactions of daily life.
-In reflecting on the practice of dana one begins to understand the interdependence of life.
+In reflecting on the practice of dana, one begins to understand the interdependence of life.
 Traditionally, dana is a gift that supports the livelihood of the teacher and his family.
 In turn the teachings offered are to support you in meeting life with wisdom and compassion.
 Each participant arrives at the amount of dana voluntarily.
 Teachers of the Dharma are supported by considerate donation.
 Following Buddhist tradition, Michael charges no fee for teaching and will distribute the dana to support others.
-It is customary to offer dana at the beginning of the class (there is usually a bowl at near the entrance).
+It is customary to offer dana at the beginning of the class (there is usually a bowl near the entrance).
 Giving prior to the teaching supports the experience of openness and generosity.